cstrelioff/chrisstrelioffws-sandbox/2014/10/24/inferring_probabilities_a_second_example_of_bayesian_calculations.rst

 Inferring probabilities, a second example of Bayesian calculations
 ==================================================================

-In this post we will focus on an example of inferring probabilities given a short data sample.
-We will start by tackling the theory of how to do the desired inference in a Bayesian way and will end by implementing the theory we develop in Python so that we can play around with the ideas.
-To keep the post (hopefully) more accessible, we will only consider a small set of candidate probabilities.
-This restriction allows us to minimize the mathematical difficulty of the inference and still obtain really cool results.
+In this post I will focus on an example of inferring probabilities given a short data series.
+I will start by tackling the theory of how to do the desired inference in a Bayesian way and will end by implementing the theory in Python so that we can play around with the ideas.
+In an attempt to keep the post more accessible, I will only consider a small set of candidate probabilities.
+This restriction allows me to minimize the mathematical difficulty of the inference and still obtain really cool results, including nice plots of the **prior**, **likelihood** and **posterior**.

 .. more::